slimchahla/HPC-Cluster-Setup/warewulf.md

 Next, we need to tell warewulf what network adapter to work with.
 Open `/etc/warewulf/provision.conf` with a text editor and change the network device to the network adapter you'd like it to use.
 In my case it was `enp0s25`.

 Auto configure the DHCP server.
 Then run the init program for warewulf.
+The DHCP update will fail if the network interface is not configured with an IP address.
 ```
 wwsh dhcp update
 wwinit all